Pulp and paper

 Different trees make different kinds of paper.
 For printing and writing, a mixture of hardwood and softwood fiber is needed to give them flexibility and strength.
 Hardwood trees, such as oak and birch, are ideal for tissues, while softwood species such as fir and pine have stronger fibres and are destined for use in corrugated carboard boxes and bags.

-Our wood-processing technology handles hardwood and softwood trees and can process both dry and green wood.
-We have served the pulp and paper industry for decades, delivering equipment that unloads, loads, receives, screens, processes, conveys, and stacks and reclaims the pulpwood material required to meet the needs of this versatile market.
+Our wood-processing technology and equipment for the mechanical pulping process handles hardwood and softwood trees and can process both dry and green wood.
+We have served the pulp and paper industry for decades, delivering pulp and paper solutions that unload, load, receive, screen, shred, chip, process, convey, store and stack and reclaim the pulpwood material required to meet the needs of this versatile market, and ensure sustainable paper production.

 Bleding bed stacker reclaimer